SysCompass/compass/_includes/apirefs/switches/put.md

 <td>status</td>
 <td>string </td>
 <td>
-accepted if the switch is created successfully, or appropriate error string in case of failure.
+"accepted" if the switch is created successfully, or appropriate error string in case of failure.
 </td>
 </tr>